ajhenley/gitbook/javascript_examples.md

 //go to the next line
 document.write(sentence + '<br/>');
 ```
-You need to escape quotes inside strings ...
+JavaScript needs you to escape quotes inside strings.
+So use the ```\``` to escape the single quote.
+If your string has double-quotes then you don't have to escape a single quote inside of it.

 ```html
 //using double or single quotes var s = 'A string that\'s single quoted'